tawandamoyo/personal-website/src/posts/contributing-to-oss-matrix.md

 There was a bug on the Matrix website homepage.
 There is an animation there showing how Matrix works and users were unable to select text on the panels accompanying the different animation frames.

-Here's  what the original issue report said:
+Here is what the original issue report said:

 "_In the text panels explaining each part of the `How does it work?` animation, each text panel is positioned/stacked on top of each other and is only hidden by `opacity: 0;`.
 So you're unable to select any text on any of the panels except the last one._"

-The Matrix website is made using Gatsby which is a React based framework for delivering static websites.
+The Matrix website is made with Gatsby which is a React based framework for static websites.
 I wasn't familiar with Gatsby but I use a static site generator (Eleventy) for this website and I know some JavaScript so I decided to jump in.

 ## The Solution

 I had already cloned the repo and set up a local dev environment following the instructions in the README.md file so what was left was to find the code for the animation.

-Searching through the codebase I found the relevant file that controls the animation to be `gatsby/static/how-it-works.js` which has a function called `nextStage`, which controls the animation.
+Searching through the codebase I found the relevant file that controls the animation to be `gatsby/static/how-it-works.js` which has a function called `nextStage` which controls the animation.

 Below is the relevant code snippet of `nextStage`: